Microchip-MPLAB-Harmony/usb_apps_host/docs/docs_md/GUID-561CCF33-8C3B-4A7F-A742-6FA7D15DBD0C.md

 -   Connect the USB device to the Type-A connector \(J10\).

 -   LED D1 indicates a Device Connection \(Attached device has been successfully<br /> enumerated and configured\).

-The LED on the keyboard is also toggled on Keyboard<br /> "CapsLock" press event.
+-   The LED on the keyboard toggles on Keyboard "CapsLock" press event.

     ![](GUID-183BD41F-3C32-42CE-AB01-34E971650003-low.png)